What is Medigap, and Why Do I Need Supplemental Insurance?

 - Different coverage levels with standard benefits for each plan.

-- A range of services and plans, each assigned a letter from “A” to “N.” It’s important to note plans “E”, “H”, “I” and “J” are no longer sold.
+- A range of services and plans, each assigned a letter from “A” to “N.” Note that plans “E”, “H”, “I” and “J” are no longer sold.

 - Basic Medigap coverage is the same across most states and insurance companies.